Sunburn Guide: Home Remedies And How To Prevent It

 Wear Protective Clothing

-Wide-brimmed hats 3-inches or greater can offer protection for your scalp, face, ears, and neck and sunglasses that block UV rays are the best options for protection.
+Wide-brimmed hats 3-inches or wider can offer protection for your scalp, face, ears, and neck.
+And sunglasses that block UV rays are the best options for protection.

 Avoid Indoor Tanning Beds

 Avoiding artificial tanning beds can help prevent the development of skin cancer.

 Indoor tanning beds have proven to cause premature aging, wrinkles, liver spots, and an increased risk of melanoma and skin cancer.

 Even a few minutes spent in a tanning bed can significantly increase your risks of skin cancer.

 There are no treatments to repair the long-term effects of ultraviolet radiation.
 However, you can mitigate and soothe your symptoms by acting fast and adequately.